In 1904, Baltimore burns to the ground.

 A century of expertise comes full circle.

-WRA continues to pioneers new approaches to water/wastewater treatment with its design for Baltimore County Pumping Stations.
+WRA continues to pioneer new approaches to water/wastewater treatment with its design for Baltimore County Pumping Stations.

 History Called.